Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Evaluation

-Fine-tuning our base models with \system{}-generated data on our target languages improves performance on MultiPL-E across the board (\Cref{tbl:main-results}).
+Fine-tuning StarCoderBase and Code Llama with \system{}-generated data on our target languages improves performance on MultiPL-E across the board (\Cref{tbl:main-results}).
 For each model, we fine-tune a separate model for \alllangs.
 We checkpoint and evaluate the models at each epoch and report the peak performance.
 It is \emph{not} a goal of this paper to maximize MultiPL-E scores.
 In fact, the next section suggests that it would be easy to improve some of these scores by either training longer on the data we already have or by letting \system{} generate more data.
-Beyond the generally improved performance, we draw several other conclusions from our evaluation (\Cref{tbl:main-results}): \begin{enumerate}
+Beyond the generally improved performance, we draw several other conclusions: \begin{enumerate}

-\item For Racket and OCaml, which are the lowest-resource languages that we evaluate, the fine-tuned 1B parameter models perform as well as StarCoderBase-15B at baseline.

-\item Racket and OCaml show the largest relative gains.
+\item Racket and OCaml, which are the lowest-resource languages that we evaluate, show the largest relative gains.
 For example, the fine-tuned versions of both models have more than double the score of their base models, with particularly large gains for OCaml.
+Even the fine-tuned 1B models perform comparably to the base 15B models at producing correct solutions in these languages.

 \item Lua obtains relative gains of 42\% for 1B and 17\% for 15B.
 However, these gains are significant and put the fine-tuned models' Lua performance on par with the base models' performance on the highest-resource languages.
 For example, StarCoderBase-15B achieves $30.6$ on MultiPL-Python, and our fine-tuned model achieves $31.0$ on MultiPL-Lua.